guilloboi1917/HeatingDLT/README.md

 **Blockchain Heating App**

-HeatingDLT is deprecated and no longer used.
+HeatingDLT frontend is deprecated and no longer used.

-admin-dashboard is the current frontend, developed with v0.
-Needs adjustments to fit the backend.
+heating-dlt-frontend is the current frontend, initially developed with v0 and updated according to requirements.